 Critical thinking is "a habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion."
-(The American Association of Colleges and Universities) It can be hard to practice good judgment in the face of a constantly-refreshing torrent of opinions and information.
+(The American Association of Colleges and Universities) It is also one of the most highly sought-after competencies for employers, but it is not always formally taught in college.
+It can be hard to practice good judgment in the face of a constantly-refreshing torrent of opinions and information.
 Learn how to explore perspectives, evaluate data, and make sound decisions.

 You will be coached on: